Fort Myers man dies in Charlotte County crash

 A Fort Myers man died in a crash in Charlotte County Tuesday night, according to Florida Highway Patrol.

-Police said early Wednesday that the driver of a 2017 Kia Cadenza, Ronald W. Rief, 74, was headed southbound on US-17 (Duncan Rd) in the outside lane.
+Police said early Wednesday that the driver of a 2017 Kia Cadenza, Ronald W. Rief, 74, was headed southbound on US-17 (Duncan Road) in the outside lane.

 The vehicle ran off the roadway to the right, and collided with trees and a fence.